dskliros/alerts/README.md

 # Events Alerts System

+> **Note**: This system was developed for internal use at **Prominence Maritime** and **Seatraders**.
+> While the code is shared for reference, it contains company-specific configuration and may require significant modifications for other use cases.

 **Automated (currently, 7 Nov 2025, email only) notifications for events, defaulting to "Hot Work" Permit Events**

 Monitors ORCA CORE DB for specific events (such as "hot work" permits) (configurable in `.env`) and automatically sends notifications to designated recipients (specified in `.env`).
 Runs continuously with configurable intervals (denoted by `SCHEDULE_FREQUENCY` in `.env`) and prevents duplicate notifications provided a certain number of days (denoted by `REMINDER_FREQUENCY_DAYS` in `.env`) has not passed.